By Gilly Carr

 Hedley Cecil Le Tissier was born on 17 May 1905 in Guernsey.
 According to his registration card, he served in the Royal Guernsey Militia in his youth, leaving with the rank of Private in 1925.

 At the time of the registration of Islanders in October 1940, Le Tissier was married and worked as a greenhouse proprietor.
-It seems likely that his wife had evacuated as his 1942 registration form does not list her presence in the Island.
+His wife and children evacuated before the arrival of the Germans.

 Three days later, a rather frantic Martel wrote again to Duret Aubin saying that the men would be sent to Jersey on 15 January 1942, and asking once again that they might be represented in court.
 He added that the men were prepared to pay a fine rather than be deported.